GarenWoo/GarenHub/README.md

 # GarenHub
-This is a new Github of Garen for submitting homeworks settled by DengLian-Blockchain-Camp Season 2
+This is the repository used for submitting homeworks settled in Upchaincamp Season 2.
+Welcome teaching assistants to check my homeworks.